 Thus, by leaving me with the broken window the landlord wouldn’t pay for, the time I missed work (I only called out twice) because I couldn’t stand on my foot, the repairs on my car and the medical expense of having the glass pulled out, she easily now owed me about $300.
 I didn’t want it.
 I wanted this skank out of my life forever.

 That didn’t happen right away.
-I finally got a new roommate in July (she’s still here), which was a major miracle because my apartment is honestly a dump.
+I finally got a new roommate in July (she’s still here), which was a major miracle because my apartment is, honestly, a dump.
 If my parents were alive to see it they would be throwing money at me so I could move.
 My buddy next door (she helps make this place tolerable), Debbie, describes it as, “the good side of slum.”
-I often ask myself, “How did, I, the daughter of two college educated people: my mom being an artist, seamstress and bookkeeper and my dad being a controller who worked for an electronics company that designed and built the potentiometers that landed and blasted the lunar module off the moon, end up this way?”
+I often ask myself, “How did, I, the daughter of two college educated people, my mom, an artist, seamstress and bookkeeper and my dad, a comptroller, who worked for an electronics company that designed and built the potentiometers that landed and blasted the lunar module off the moon, end up this way?”
 I grew up in a neighborhood that was home to attorneys, dentists, accountants, Air Force officers, doctors, business owners and engineers.
 I was totally unprepared for the drama this woman caused.
 In the two years I was associated with her I had more interaction with the police than many people have in a lifetime.
 Her drama didn’t end with her residency at my apartment.
-She left a another ton of her junk here that I had to get rid of it or die waiting for her to do it.
-I had to send her two certified letters, consult two attorneys, change my phone number twice so that I wouldn’t receive her threats of legal action against me or of, “pressing charges” (she didn’t understand the difference between criminal and civil law) because of the money she claimed I still owed her.
+She left a another ton of her junk here that I had to get rid of, or die waiting for her to do it.
+I had to send her two certified letters, consult two attorneys, change my phone number twice so that I wouldn’t receive her threats of legal action against me or of, “pressing charges,” (she didn’t understand the difference between criminal and civil law) because of the money she claimed I still owed her.
 I had to document everything.
 I even still have the piece of glass the podiatrist pulled out of my foot.
-I saved and put on a disc the nasty text messages we exchanged and I saved the dart her idiot son threw through the window.
+I saved, and put on a disc, the nasty text messages we exchanged and I saved the dart her idiot son threw through the window.
 It was a horrible, depressing, degrading, angering, frustrating, low class ordeal.
 It finally came to an end when she showed up in November of 2017, three months beyond the deadline, to pick up her stuff.
 I ended up calling the Winter Springs Police Department–again.
 They sent the Sargent so, in his words, “We could finally put an end to this mess.”
 “Thank you, I want her gone for good,” I responded.
 He ended up explaining to her that she had no right to be at my apartment and that if she showed up again she was to be trespassed.
 I haven’t seen or heard from her and God help me control myself if she ever does appear at my front door.

 I actually left a lot of the details out.
 I could write a whole book on the events that occurred between when she moved out and when she was escorted away by the cops.
 This is the background against which I finally experienced something so positive in my life that it cracked the depression.
 I finally, finally feel as though positive energy is flowing through my life and I have the energy to make the changes.
 I am so grateful for so many people and entities.

 I am thankful for Obamacare that got me health insurance which got me to my primary, Deborah Lauridsen MD, who sent me to my dermatologist, Jeffery Moskowitz MD, who cut out a basal cell carcinoma and a squamous cell carcinoma a year ago.
 And, I’m thankful Dr. Lauridsen sent me to my orthopedic surgeon, Ron Hudanich DO, who put in my new knee.
 I am very grateful to him and his staff and the great hospital where I had the surgery, AdventHealth in Altamonte Springs.
-I am also grateful to have such dedicated physical therapists at Ability Rehabilitation.
+I am also grateful to have had such dedicated physical therapists at Ability Rehabilitation.
 I can’t explain how much having a functional knee has helped me begin to close the book on the difficulties I described above.

 I am also grateful to all my friends and coworker friends and donors to my Go Fund Me page who have helped me financially, psychologically and spiritually.
-Thank you to Kim (and Sean, too), for helping me and especially helping me via your YouTube channel.
+Thank you to Kim (and Sean, too), for helping me, and especially, helping me via your YouTube channel.
 I am extremely grateful to you and all your followers.

 I am eager to create events in my life that completely contrast those I’ve lived through since my happiness began circling the drain in 2007.
 Improvement is on the way.